freeCodeCamp/learn-world-cup-database/TUTORIAL.md

 1. Complete the `insert_data.sh` script to correctly insert all the data from `games.csv` into the database.
 I have started the file for you.
 Do not modify any of the code I have started you with.
 Use the `PSQL` variable I defined to query your database.
 My tests will use first value of the variable, you will use the second.
 The test have a 10 second limit, so try to make your script efficient.
 The less you have to query the database, the faster it will be.
 Hint: you can empty out the data in your database by entering `TRUNCATE TABLE games, teams;` in the psql prompt before testing your script.

 1. Complete empty `echo` commands in the `queries.sh` file to produce output that matches the `example-output.txt` file.
 I have started the file and completed the first one for you.
 Use the `PSQL` variable I have defined to complete the queries.
+Note that you need to have your database filled with the correct data from previous script in order to get the correct results from your queries.

 ### 1.1